Change Manager: Definition, background, tips – How to lead change successfully

 Don’t communicate in bits and pieces!

 It is important that you ensure transparency.
-If you only release information partially, then this is extremely fertile ground for rumors.
+If you only provide partial information, this is extremely fertile ground for rumors.

 Here is another example: an entrepreneur is considering selling and outsourcing a department.
 The deals are in the bag so far.
 However, the entrepreneur fears the reactions of employees and customers.
 To avoid conflict, he closes his eyes to reality and prefers to communicate in bits and pieces.
 Employees and customers are left in the dark about the fact that the change is already just around the corner.
 Although they know that “something is going on”, no one knows exactly what phase it is.
 The hope that things will stay the same after all persists.
 Rumors and conjecture are booming.
 People are unsettled.